-- Ongoing coordination of plan priorities, PEAs, and performance measures. - Identification of plan element improvements for future update. - Development, adoption and maintenance of the 2050 MTP and CDR - Development, adoption of the Congestion Management Process - Review and maintain the 2020 PP - Review and maintain the 2021 ITS architecture - Review and support freight planning - Review and support congestion management and air quality - Development of a Mobility Plan - Development of a Resiliency Study
+- Ongoing coordination of plan priorities and performance measures.

+- Identification of plan element improvements for future update.

+- Maintenance of the 2050 MTP and CDR

+- Review and maintain the 2020 PP

+- Review and maintain the 2021 ITS architecture

+- Review and support freight planning

+- Review and support congestion management and air quality

+- Development of a Mobility Plan

+- Development of a Resiliency Study

-- Consultant selected and TDM updated for the development of the 2050 MTP. - Development of the Congestion Management Process. - Update Financial Model and Forecast Revenue. - Update Project Cost by Year of Expenditure. - Updates to Community Structure. - Conduct Title VI (Environmental Justice) Analysis - Amendment and Administrative Modifications to the 2045 MTP, 2050 MTP - Participated in Kentucky and Tennessee's air quality conference calls. - Attended air quality training/conference sessions. - Offered public education and outreach on air quality related issues at MPO meetings. - Entered CHAF prioritization and SHIFT boost points in the KYTC data base.
+- Consultant selected and TDM updated for the development of the 2050 MTP. - Development of the Congestion Management Process. - Update Financial Model and Forecast Revenue. - Update Project Cost by Year of Expenditure. - Updates to Community Structure. - Conduct Title VI Analysis - Amendment and Administrative Modifications to the 2045 MTP, 2050 MTP - Participated in Kentucky and Tennessee's air quality conference calls. - Attended air quality training/conference sessions. - Offered public education and outreach on air quality related issues at MPO meetings. - Entered CHAF prioritization and SHIFT boost points in the KYTC data base.